Puruborá

 The Puruborá are an indigenous people that inhabit the Brazilian state of Rondônia.
 They form a society of about 200 individuals.

 Localization

 The Puruborá people inhabit the Aperoy village.

 Historical personalities

 Emília Nunes de Oliveira Puruborá was matriarch of the Puruborá people, who by means of her persistence kept the culture and traditional territory, though they had to buy it.

+Language

+Only 2 people can speak the Purubora language, as of 2015.
+It belongs to the Tupian language family.